13 Dec 2019

 However, they're minor issues, in the scheme of things, and not serious enough to stop me reading.
 I think this book is a good addition to our shelves; it would be ideal as something to dip into, rather than to read straight through.
 It could also be useful for anyone wanting to speculate how Jesus and his disciples might have felt or reacted on what seems to me to be a fairly typical day of his life.
 Or, indeed, for someone feeling over-stressed with demands from others, or plagued by self doubt.

 So, on the whole, I would recommend this in a low-key way.
 It's very expensive for what it is as a new book.
-But pick it up if you find it second hand, or - like me - have a friend giving it away.
+But it's worth picking it up if you find it second hand, or - like me - have a friend giving it away.

 Review copyright 2019 Sue's Book Reviews